jdelarubia/js-learn-events/readme.md

 ## Examples

-- [Toggle colors](./togglecolor.html) Trivial example that toggles the background color of a div between blue and red
+- [Toggle colors](./toggle/index.html) Trivial example that toggles the background color of a div between blue and red
+- [Toggle visibility](./visibility/index.html) toggles visibility of an object.